 Professor Jonathan Valabhji, Clinical Chair in Medicine; Honorary Consultant Diabetologist, Chelsea and Westminster Hospital Campus, Imperial College London.Professor Ines Barroso, Professor of Diabetes, University of Exeter Medical SchoolMs Jayne Robbie, Senior Podiatrist/Senior Lecturer, Birmingham City University.

 Our Named Lectures give you an exclusive insight into the latest research and understanding of diabetes treatment and care.
-We're pleased to announce the awardees who delivered our Named Lectures at the previous Diabetes UK Professional Conference in 2025.

 Awarded through a competitive process, they are our keynote lectures, forming an integral component of the conference programme.
 They provided a platform to share recent developments in research and progressive thinking about diabetes care and recognised the lecturer's outstanding contribution to the field.